safety-pin2/SafetyPin-Wosh/README.md

 # SafetyPin-Wosh
 ### Hello guys!!
 Hope you all are doing great.
-We are team "Safety-Pin" participating in Women Online Safety Hackathon, organised by GDSC Johannesburg, South Africa.
+We are team "Safety-Pin" participating in Women Online Safety Hackathon, organised by GDG Johannesburg, South Africa.
 #### Let me intoduce ourselves:
 - Tanvy Bhola, a 3rd year computer engineering grad from Army Institute of Technology, Pune, India 🇮🇳.
 - Floura, a student at WeThinkCode, Johannesburg, South Africa 🇿🇦.